vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 209

-to perform Pripayama, but' 1132n (science of the Sulba" only dhyana and repeat word by Vibhūtibhushan Datta ).
-Siva for om, 922 and to repeat Sumantu, &. of a smrti 327. in five daily sacrifices the Sambha and Nisambha, demons, mantra called saptārcis, acc. to killed by Devi 156.
+to perform Pripayama, but' 1132n (science of the Sulba" only dhyana and repeat word by Vibhūtibhushan Datta ). Śiva for om, 922 and to repeat Sumantu, &. of a smrti 327. in five daily sacrifices the Sambha and Nisambha, demons, mantra called saptārcis, acc. to killed by Devi 156.
 Mit. while some others said Sumerians: speak of a golden age that be is to repeat namah' of man and of huge numbers oniy 1590; 920n, 925; three of years 789n. views about sūdra and purāṇas San-( vide Bbāskarapājā ) 362; among medieval writers, 32, as a malefic graha 573; called 172, 925; special facilities to Shamasb' in Babylon and and advantages of $. over Helin'in some Sanskrit works other varṇas 928-29 ; Vedānta- probably from Greek Helios' Sūtra denies to the $. the right 572n; is one and never sets, to study the Veda and does acc. to Ait Br, 510-11; mula not discuss how $. and women mantra of, 1105; temples of are to secure higher spiritual in ancient and medieval India life and final beatitude but the 684, 898n; three important Parāṇas do this 929-30; places of the worship of the Vidura and Dharmavyādha, Sun viz.
 Muqdira (modern though sūdras, possessed brah- Modhera), Kālapriya and Mitra mavidyā and must bare vada 8980; northward passage secured mokṣa, even aco. to for six months had been noticed Saṅkarigārga 1642; Yāj., in the Brāhmana period 223, Devala and Parāśara permitted 491. eren brāhmaṇas to take food sunaḥśopa, story of, in Ait.
 Br. in the house of certain sūdras 969a, 1704-5. such as the brāhmaṇa's slave, Sunapha, astrological Yoga; barber etc. 1608.

 meaning of 584, Saka, son and disciple of Vyasa Sundarakānda (of Rāmāyapa )